james-stevens/powerdns-webui/README.md

 ![Frist Screen](/first.png)

-NOTE: Becuase it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI you can reach, but your browser will impose certain restrictions.
+NOTE: Because it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI you can reach, but your browser will impose certain restrictions.

 * If you obtained the `index.html` over HTTPS, then the RestAPI must be accessed over HTTPS - this is where